Wineries & Restaurants

 #12.Thanksgiving at every meal

 More than 200 years ago it used to be a stagecoach tavern.
 Today, the Holloway House offers casual family dining with an air of history.
-Roasted turkey dinners are de rigeur, as is the Sally Lund bread.
+Roasted turkey dinners are de rigeur, as is the Sally Lunn bread.
 Open April through December.